 - 1/2 tsp Italian Seasoning

-Add the heavy cream, cream cheese, Italian seasoning, and dried minced onions.
+- Add the heavy cream, cream cheese, dried minced onions, Italian seasoning, and Parmesan cheese.
 Whisk until smooth.
 Remove from heat and set aside.